techinz/browsers-benchmark/README.md

 5. **Configure proxies**
    1. Create a file named `proxies.txt` in the `documents` directory.
    2. Add your proxy URLs in format `http://username:password@proxy_host:port` or `http://proxy_host:port`.
-Number of proxies has to be equal to number of engines you want to test.
+Number of proxies has to be not less than number of engines you want to test.

    Example `proxies.txt` content (each line is a separate proxy):
    ```